 1 - check your water twice per week and balance pH (ALWAYS!!!!)

-- aphids attack nearly all species of plants & when leaves are attacked by aphids, damage often appears first as spotty yellow discolourations, usually on the undersides of leaves; the leaves may later dry out and wilt. see below for what they look like and they damage they do.
+- Usually on the undersides of leaves; the leaves may later dry out and wilt. see below for what they look like and they damage they do.

 3 - Trim Your Roots on Lower Level Plants

 - If you are growing fruiting plants in your Airgarden, they should be in the lowermost level - and as such the roots will inevitably grow down into your water reservoir.

 - It is good habit to periodically reach down into the reservoir and pull or cut the roots growing in the water.

 - It will reduce the amount of water you are going through and increase the health of your fruiting plants’ roots.